shaheenery/udacity_ds_and_a_project2/README.md

 #### Analysis

+For this problem *n* is the capacity of the cache i.e. the maximum number of items we are willing to store at once.
 In order to achieve constant `get` and `set` performance I chose the combination of a map and a doubly-linked-list (DLL).
 The map gives us a datastore capable of getting and setting in O(1) time.
 The DLL, with nodes referenced by the map, allow us to add or move any item to the back of the list in O(1) time.
 The DLL must maintain a reference to the current head and tail nodes for this to be possible.

 The space complexity is O(n) because there must be key stored and node created in the DLL for each item in the cache.
+The space requirements will grow linearly with the capacity of the cache that we set when we initialize it.

 ------